nus-cs2103-AY2122S1/tp/docs/team/erwinqxy.md

     * Highlights: This enhancement provides the user with a more convenient and accessible experience in finding his / her students.
 2. **Improved Feature**: Added Student ID, Class ID, and Email
-    * What it does: it provides important information to identify the student by.
+    * What it does: it provides more information pertaining to a student.
     * Justification: This feature improves the product by providing important information to identify the student by.
     * Highlights: This feature will be used in other commands such as add, edit, and filter.
 This feature was tedious as it required an overhaul of the existing AB3 features and test cases.
 This feature also overlaps with the sample